robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 containing the extension from the system.
 The list of locations where modules are looked for is called *the module search path*, and its contents can be configured using different approaches explained in this section.
-When importing Java based libraries or other extensions on Jython, Java classpath is used in addition to the normal module search path.

 Robot Framework uses Python's module search path also when importing `resource and variable files`_ if the specified path does not match any file directly.